 Greater Addo Elephant National Park

-After meeting your guides in the windy city of Port Elizabeth, we will take aim for the Addo Elephant National Park for our afternoon game drive.
+After meeting your guides in the windy city of Gqeberha(previously called Port Elizabeth), we will take aim for the Addo Elephant National Park for our afternoon game drive.
 Recent expansion has seen Addo grow to become the third largest of South Africa’s National Parks.
-The unique vegetation of Addo supports a wide variety of wildlife and we will spend the afternoon in search of the animals.
+The unique vegetation of Addo supports a wide variety of wildlife and we will spend the afternoon in search of the animals

 Tsitsikamma National Park